turbot/steampipe-docs/docs/reference/mod-resources/graph.md

 In the node / edge model, your `graph`, `flow`, or `hierarchy` block will not specify the `sql` or `query` argument, but instead will contain one or more `node` blocks and `edge` blocks.
 The `node` and `edge` blocks will specify the `sql` or `query` argument to retrieve the data for the node or edge.

 The sql column names are identical to the monolithic query format.
-Note that some fields (`category`, `title`) may be specified in HCL OR in the query results.
-When both are specified, the SQL value takes precedence.
+Note that some fields (`category`, `title`) may be specified in HCL *or* in the query results.
+When *both* are specified, the SQL value takes precedence.

 ##### Example: Graph with node/edge blocks